LlorencCB/phis-docs-community/docs/experimental-organization.md

 At this stage of development, all dataset variables are quantitative.
 No qualitative variables are saved in the datasets: a variable from a dataset can only assume numerical values and no character string is allowed.

-A dataset typically displays information on many agronomical objects.
+A dataset typically displays information on many scientific objects.
 These objects can be described by several variables.
 Each one of these variables can assume diverse values at different dates.
 In order to avoid confusion, each element of a dataset should then be understood as a triplet object-time-variable.
 Thus, each element of a dataset is associated uniquely with :

-- a single agronomical object (e.g. a plot)
+- a single scientific object (e.g. a plot)
 - a single date (the day of the data acquisition)
 - a single variable (a quantitative variable used to monitor the measured or calculated trait)
 - a single variable numerical value (the value of the variable cited above)

 Datasets are available indirectly through the `Experiments` menu, selecting an experiment and then accessing to its map through the <span class="btn btn-info">Map Visualization</span> button.

-Graphics can be extracted from the experiment datasets in the **Dataset(s) Visualization (On selected plot(s))** section, which appears under the map of the experiment when agronomical objects are selected.
+Graphics can be extracted from the experiment datasets in the **Dataset(s) Visualization (On selected plot(s))** section, which appears under the map of the experiment when scientific objects are selected.
 How to create such graphics is explained in the [**Map Visualization**](../experimental-organization/#map-visualization) section of this documentation.

 ### Import Dataset